Pakistan faces dilemma over trade ties with India | DW | 05.04.2021

 Nevertheless, Rakisits said, a normal bilateral trade relationship could only be established after a permanent resolution to the Kashmir dispute.

-"So long as this remains the case, no measures on the Pakistani side will help restart political and economic ties with India."
+"So long as this remains the case, no measures on the Pakistani side will help restart political and economic ties with India," Husain said.